LinksProject/linksproject/README.md

 ### Please, subscribe to our Telegram Channel: @xmecorp
 ### if you have questions about LINKS Project and another questions, tell it to us: @xmeco
+### SUpported Languages: English, Russian.
 ### Copyright Xtreme MicroElectronics Corporation (XMECO).
 Links Project.
 All Rights Reserved.
+2026.